LdappsHub/strapi-react-email/README.md

 `\nresultHtml = render(Email({ ...emailProps }));`
 ```
  - Of course components using import/export could not be done.
 Everything is in one string.
  - Preview is done by iframe.
 So any external links will not work due to **blocked csp**.
-But for the emails
-is better to not use external links for images because every email clients complains

-## To improve
- - Current implementation of admin panel is using only content manager api.
-In the future probably will be better to inject plugin components into content-manager.
-   - In current strapi there is no option in schema to hide field
-   - Maybe for this required field strapi custom field is option
- - Code editor is hardcoded to maxWidth: 800 because when really long string is in code horizontal
-scroll bar is visible and whole UI needs to be scrolled.
-Some trials with strapi-design system and flex
-was done but without success.